Marijuana is Big Business.

 I am not a lawyer, nor do I play one online.
 Despite the vast opportunity to make a killing in the cannabusiness print market, make sure you are cool to pursue that without any legal ramifications.
 Assuming you are good to go, visit some cannabusinesses and take in their print experience.
 See how you can help further “legitimize” that experience with higher-end products.
 Help them create a fully immersed in-store graphics environment.
 Help them create customer loyalty programs and direct mail campaigns.
 If you are already in the medical print space and you can be flexible on quantities, start a new division dedicated to cannabusiness.
 One success will lead to more, and overall volume will grow through new customer acquisition.
 There are not a lot of friendly faces helping these small business owners, word will travel fast that you can.

 And soon it will be 4:20 everywhere.
 Get in on the ground floor of this unique print and marketing opportunity, and take your print business to new heights.

-Deborah has 25+ years experience working in advertising as a Print Producer, and currently works behind the scenes with printers, suppliers and industry organizations helping them create meaningful relationships with customers and achieve success with their social media and content marketing endeavors.
+Deborah has 25+ years of experience working in advertising as a Print Producer.
+She currently provides printspiration and resources to print and marketing professionals through PMC and works behind the scenes with printers, suppliers, and industry organizations helping them create meaningful relationships with customers, and achieve success with their sales, social media, and content marketing endeavors.

-Please subscribe to PMC’s News from The Printerverse for PRINTSPIRATION delivered to your inbox 1x a month.
+Please subscribe to PMC’s News from The Printerverse for topical posts and information delivered to your inbox 1x a month.